Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Web scraping explained

-It’s important to remember that web page structures vary widely.
-If even a small element is changed, your web scraping tool may no longer work.
-Focus on the basics first and then build more specific tools for particular web pages.
+As you start building scrapers, remember that web page structures vary widely.
+If even a small element changes, your tool may stop working.
+For this reason, it’s important to focus on the basics first, then build more specific tools for individual web pages.

-Web scraping can enhance your marketplace knowledge greatly.
-However, you may want to consult a business lawyer about the legalities of scraping specific sites before you get started.
+Web scraping can greatly improve your visibility into online marketplaces.
+However, you may want to consult a business lawyer about the legal considerations of scraping specific sites before you get started.

 What makes PowerShell suitable for web scraping